aspuru-guzik-group/ORGANIC/Tutorial.md

 ## Installation

 It is recommended to use Anaconda 3 to install ORGANIC.
-Create a new empty Python 3.6 environment called `ORGANIC` and update the environment using the command `conda env update -f=requirements.yml`.
+Create a new environment using the command `conda env create -f=requirements.yml`.

 ## Working on your machine